PowershellScripts/SharePointOnline-ScriptSamples/Lists and Libraries Management/Views/Get all list view properties using view GUID/README.md

 The script loads a single view from a list and displays all of its properties as in the screenshot below.

-View also similar scripts on Technet Gallery:

-Get all views from a single list and their properties using Powershell Get all SharePoint Online list view properties using view's name

 <br/>